Taking out a loan in Germany for a foreigner might sound a bit scary.

 Credit providers Germany: When I choose what?

 The big question now is when to choose which type of credit in Germany.
-To help you understand what type of credit is best for specific purposes, I put together some examples for each type of loan in Germany.
+To help you understand what type of credit is best for specific purposes, I put together some examples for each type of loan.

 Credit cards in Germany